The Standardized User Experience Percentile Rank Questionnaire

 Credibility (Trust, Value & Comfort)

 How do you score the responses?Scoring is simple.
-Add up the responses for the first 12 questions and add this to 1/2 the score for the Liklihood to recommend question.
+Average the responses for the first 7 questions and add this to 1/2 of the score for the Likelihood to Recommend question.
 This is your SUPR-Q score.
 This can then be compared to the industry benchmarks.
-The lowest possible score is a 12 and the maximum possible score is a 65.

-How is the SUPR score generated?The SUPR score is expressed as a percentile (hence percentile rank), so a SUPR score of 75% would mean the global score is higher than 75% of all websites tested in the database.
-The same percentile ranking procedure is then done for all of the four factors and by each of the 13 questions.
+How is the SUPR-Q score generated?The SUPR-Q score is expressed as a percentile (hence percentile rank), so a SUPR-Q score of 75% would mean the global score is higher than 75% of all websites tested in the database.
+The same percentile ranking procedure is then done for all of the four factors and by each of the 8 questions.
 This can also be done within a specific industry.
 It is common to have a range of rankings for each of the four subscales.
 Some websites might score high in usability but low with respect to loyalty.

 The System Usability Scale (SUS) is a popular 10 item questionnaire which measures the perceptions of usability.
 The SUS was developed over 20 years ago and provides a reliable estimate of usability.
 Its questions are generic enough to allow it to be used on a wide variety of software and hardware applications.
 However, as a result of this generic quality, some questions don’t fit well with websites (e.g. needing the support of a technical person).
 The result is that while SUS still provides a reliable picture of users’ attitudes toward usability, it is limited to only perceptions of usability and excludes other important factors such as trust, credibility and loyalty.

-The SUPR-Q usability factor has a strong correlation with a SUS score, r = .96. p < .001, meaning just four questions account for 93 percent of the variation in SUS (.96 squared).
+The SUPR-Q overall score has a strong correlation with a SUS score, r = .87, p < .001, meaning just four questions account for 87 percent of the variation in SUS (.87 squared).
 These questions are a good substitute for SUS on websites.